 – Improve your document control, with all your files in one central location, allowing everyone to work from one original copy.

 Shared infrastructure — Uses a virtualized software model that allows physical service sharing, storage, and networking.
 Regardless of the deployment model, the cloud infrastructure tries to provide a number of users with the most infrastructure.

-Network Access — Using standard APIs (e.g. HTTP-based APIs) for a wide range of devices, such as PCs, laptops and mobile devices, to access the Internet.
-Cloud services deployments include everything from business applications on newest smartphones to the latest application.
+Network Access — Using standard APIs (e.g., HTTP-based APIs) for a wide range of devices, such as PCs, laptops, and mobile devices, to access the Internet.
+Cloud services deployments include everything from business applications on the newest smartphones to the latest app.

 In short, cloud computing allows service sharing and scalable deployment from almost everywhere, wherever the user can be charged based on actual use.

 Once a cloud is developed, its cloud computing services can vary depending on business model needs.
 The primary service models deployed are generally referred to as: